-In search of the best restaurants in Doolin?
+In search of the best restaurants in Doolin in Clare?
 Our Doolin restaurants guide will make your belly happy!

 Although Doolin is pretty small, it punches well above its weight when it comes to great places to eat!